Northern Utah: Urban Thrills, Alpine Tranquillity

 The mountains are the heart of Northern Utah’s identity.
 Known as the home of Life Elevated®, the state is defined by its towering ranges and high-altitude beauty.
 The Wasatch Range, home to 85% of Utah’s population within 15 miles, dominates the skyline of Salt Lake City and offers quick access to world-class hiking.
 To the east, the Uinta Mountains, unique in North America for their east-west orientation, host nearly 2,000 alpine lakes and Utah’s highest elevations.
 Meanwhile, the Wellsville and Wah Wah Mountains offer solitude and dramatic scenery, perfect for off-the-grid explorers.

-Though often associated with red rock and arid deserts, Northern Utah defies expectation with its lush waterscapes.
+Though often associated with red rock and arid deserts in Southern Utah, Northern Utah defies expectation with its lush waterscapes.
 With miles of water the region is a paradise for outdoor enthusiasts.
 Bear Lake, nestled on the border between Utah and Idaho, is particularly breath-taking.
 Known for its striking turquoise colour, caused by natural mineral deposits, this expansive lake has earned the nickname “Caribbean of the Rockies.”
 The relaxed pace of the surrounding towns pairs perfectly with the tranquil waters, offering a refreshing contrast to the dramatic mountain terrain nearby.
+There is also the Bear River Bird Migratory Refuge which has grown to 74,000 acres of pristine wetlands.
+It is the largest freshwater component of the Great Salt Lake ecosystem and is considered one of the most valuable wetland areas of the Intermountain West.
+The refuge is located on the edges of both the Pacific and Central Flyways with over 200 bird species have been identified in the refuge and nearly 70 species use it to nest.

 Salt Lake City

 Salt Lake City, the capital of Utah, acts as both a destination and a launching pad for further adventures.
 It’s where the great outdoors meets modern city life, and heritage blends seamlessly with innovation.
 Positioned between the Great Salt Lake and the Wasatch Mountains, the city offers stunning natural beauty just minutes from its bustling urban centre.
-You can explore historic Temple Square, dive into Utah’s unique culinary scene, or experience the city’s lively arts and culture offerings.
-Salt Lake City is known for its unexpected food scene, which mixes local favourites like fry sauce, pastrami burgers, and funeral potatoes, Idaho potato balls with cheddar, jalapeno, bacon, spring onions, and a cornflake crust.
-Baptised in hot oil and served with Utah Ranch dressing with international flavours and creative twists.
+You can explore historic Temple Square which is among Salt Lake City's top attractions.
+It is the global headquarters of The Church of Jesus Christ of Latter-day Saints (commonly known as Mormons).
+The 35-acre area contains more than 15 attractions related to Mormon heritage.
+Dive into Utah’s unique culinary scene, or experience the city’s lively arts and culture offerings.
+Salt Lake City embraces Utah’s unexpected food scene, which includes fry sauce, funeral potatoes, pastrami burgers and dirty sodas.
 The Great Salt Lake itself offers a memorable experience, thanks to its high salinity, swimmers float effortlessly, turning a simple dip into something surreal.
 It is the largest saltwater lake in the Western Hemisphere and the eighth largest in the world.
 The best place to experience the lake’s highly saline waters is Bridger Bay Beach.

 Urban Attractions